2011 Chevrolet Malibu Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2011 Chevrolet Malibu
+A guide to repairs, service, and maintenance costs for your 2011 Chevrolet Malibu

 The passlock sensor in the ignition lock cylinder may fail causing an anti-theft system fault and a no start condition.
 Our technicians tell us that the ignition lock cylinder should be replace to correct this condition.

 The ignition switch may fail causing a no start condition.
 This is not generally a theft system (passlock) issue because the security light does not illuminate or flash.